Survey of professionals in democracy promotion, aid, and governance:

 This project aims to gauge attitudes about democracy, authoritarianism and human rights in the present global context.
 Professionals from government and nongovernmental organizations from a number of countries will be recruited to participate.
 Unlike the more common citizen samples employed in many surveys, this project targets individuals directly responsible for decision making in foreign aid, performance evaluation and foreign policy.

 “David and Goliath?
 Small Developing Countries, Large Emerging Markets and South-South Trade Agreements,” with Nita Rudra.
 2019.
 International Studies Quarterly 63(3).
-Article.
+Article and related Monkey Cage post.

 “Can Human Rights Conditionality Reduce Repression?
 Examining the European Union’s Economic Agreements,” with Michael Neureiter.
 2018.
 Review of International Organizations 13(3).
 Article.